cbeck88/conf-rs/README.md

 If you prefer, you can stick with `clap-derive`, and then only if you find that you need flatten-with-prefix or another feature, try to switch to `conf` at that point.

 `conf` is designed to make this migration relatively easy for such projects.
-(Indeed, I started working on `conf` because I had several large projects on `clap-derive` and I was hitting limitations and being forced info workarounds that I wasn't happy with.
-I wanted to be able to migrate to this crate without too much disruption.)
-If you find that you get stuck, you can open a discussion and we can try to help.
+(Indeed, I started working on `conf` because I had several large projects on `clap-derive` and I was hitting limitations and being forced info workarounds that I wasn't happy with, and I couldn't find a wholly satsifactory alternative.)
+If you find that you get stuck when trying to migrate, you can open a discussion and we can try to help.

 ## License